 - LSIi: This field indicates lowest subchannel indices for the first resource location of each TRIV, as the codepoint value of the SCI format 2-C lowestIndices field as specified in TS 38.212 [9].
 LSI0 indicates lowest subchannel indices for the first resource location of TRIV within the first resource combination, LSI1 indicates lowest subchannel indices for the first resource location of TRIV within the second resource combination and so on.
 The length of the field is 5 bits.
 If the length of lowestIndices field in SCI format 2-C as specified in TS 38.212 [9] is shorter than 5 bit, this field contains lowestIndices field using the LSB bits;

 - RCi: This field indicates resource combination, as the codepoint value of the SCI format 2-C resourceCombination field as specified in TS 38.212 [9].
 RC0 indicates the first resource combination, RC1 indicates the second resource combination and so on.
-[The maximum number of included resource combination is 8.]
 The length of the field is 26 bits.
 If the length of resourceCombination field in SCI format 2-C as specified in TS 38.212 [9] is shorter than 26 bit, this field contains resourceCombination field using the LSB bits;

 - First resource locationi-1: This field indicates first resource location, as the codepoint value of the SCI format 2-C firstResourceLocation field as specified in TS 38.212 [9].
 First Resource Location0 indicates the first resource location for the second resource combination, First Resource Location1 indicates the first resource location for the third resource combination and so on.
 The length of the field is 13 bits.
 If the length of firstResourceLocation field in SCI format 2-C as specified in TS 38.212 [9] is shorter than 13 bit, this field contains firstResourceLocation field using the LSB bits;